DMKEBUSINESSGMBH/typo3-mksearch/Documentation/Changelog/Index.rst

 Changelog
 ---------

+1.5.10
+""""""
+* [BUGFIX] passed model in tx_mksearch_indexer_Base::indexEnableColumns is not changed anymore

 1.5.9
 """""
 * [!!!][BUGFIX] sys_files with special characters like umlauts in their filename are now indexed correctly with the FAL indexer.
 You need the reindex all sys_file records!